theokbokki/blade-sfc/readme.md

 ## Future improvements

-- [ ] Put all JS and CSS in files at once to avoid multiple reloads.
+- [ ] Allow for blade statements to be used inside JS and CSS.
+(Is currently a problem because of unknown variables at render time).